ricardoyanez/grazing/README.md

 ### C05ADF

-`C05ADF` locates a zero of a continuous function in a given interval by a combination of the methods of linear interpolation, extrapolation and bisection.
+Locates a zero of a continuous function in a given interval by a combination of the methods of linear interpolation, extrapolation and bisection.

 ```Fortran
 SUBROUTINE C05ADF(A,B,EPS,ETA,F,X,IFAIL)
 INTEGER IFAIL